Stained glass: Houses

 Stained glass windows in houses were particularly popular in the Victorian era and many domestic examples survive from this time.
 In their simplest form they typically depict birds and flowers in small panels, often surrounded with machine-made cathedral glass which, despite what the name suggests, is pale-coloured and textured.
 Many houses of the 19th and early 20th centuries feature original leadlight windows, another popular form of window glass in domestic settings.
+Prairie School architecture, of which the houses of Frank Lloyd Wright are the most famous examples, uses stained glass to depict natural motifs inspired by American prairie landscapes.